-Trick here is to by them at the same time so you get the right thread for your tap and the right sized compression fitting for your pipe.
+The trick here is to buy them at the same time so you get the right thread for your tap and the right-sized compression fitting for your pipe.
 Attach it all and check your saddles are evenly spaced.
 A water pipe that is not secured tightly can jump around and cause bigger problems.
-It’s good to first flush by opening tap up fully just in case there are some sand or copper fillings in the pipe.
+It’s good to first flush by opening the tap up fully just in case there are some sand or copper filings in the pipe.
 This will flush them through without damaging your rubber tap washer and O-rings.
 My water pump runs on pressure so it is always powered on but starts pumping on a loss of pressure.

 See this post if you would like some more information on setting up automatic sprinkler system for your garden.